Unit Transformations Homework 6 Answer Key

 5. Perform the Calculation: Multiply the given quantity by the conversion factor(s).

-6. Check Your Answer: Ensure that the units are correct and that the answer makes sense in the context of the problem.
+6. Check Your Answer: see to it that the units are correct and that the answer makes sense in the context of the problem.

 Example Problems and Solutions